udaan-iitt/editions/2025_Winter/anticipation.md

 date: 2025-03-07T13:52:07.746Z
 desc: "How does it feel when you are doing nothing but wait?
 Awful, anxious, maybe even annoyed?
 Now, add to that some sort of expectation: an exam result, or someone's health diagnosis.
-The following poem helps add some expression to such feelings, complex and not so easy to decipher."
+The poet attempts to add some expression to these feelings, which can be complex and not so easy to decipher."
 thumbnail: images/anticipation-thumbnail.jpg
 authors: Aadhya Agrawal
 starred: false